Ko Ni: Early life and education

-Ko Ni was born near Katha in Sagaing Division, Burma (now Myanmar) to a poor family of farmers and shopkeepers.
-A Burmese Muslim, his father was Sultan Mohamed, a Muslim from India, and his mother was Khin Hla (also known as Halima), a Burmese Buddhist.
-His father had come to Burma in the early 1900s through his work with the British Indian Army.
-His mother also had a Muslim father and a Buddhist mother.
+Ko Ni was born on 11 February 1953 in a village near Katha, Sagaing Division, Burma (now Myanmar), to a family of farmers and shopkeepers.
+His father, Sultan Mohamed, was an Indian Muslim who had moved to Burma in the early 20th century as part of the British Indian Army.
+His mother, Khin Hla (also known as Halima), was of mixed heritage, with a Muslim father and a Buddhist mother.
+This diverse background influenced Ko Ni's lifelong commitment to promoting interfaith understanding.